Mastering Interval Notation: A full breakdown

 Q: Can I use interval notation for discrete sets (sets with only integers)?

 A: While interval notation is primarily used for continuous sets of real numbers, you can adapt it by specifying integers only.
-For instance, {1, 2, 3} could be represented informally as [1, 3] (integers only), but this isn't standard mathematical notation.
+Here's a good example: {1, 2, 3} could be represented informally as [1, 3] (integers only), but this isn't standard mathematical notation.
 Set notation {1, 2, 3} is the preferred method for discrete sets.

 Q: What if the solution to an inequality is empty?